SamCode28/EmailBillDemo/README.md

 # EmailBillDemo
 This is the demo version of the application I currently use to generate and send monthly bills to my clients.
-Personal details have been omitted for privacy.
+Personal details and version history have been omitted for privacy.

 ## How to use this application:
 The program prompts you for a starting and ending date to scrape data from.